Aviation Website with online community, blog and resources.(Link)

-I created the website and webshop for De Komptoir, distributor for a German clothing accessories brand.(Link)
+A website and webshop I built for De Komptoir, distributor for a German clothing accessories brand.(Link)

 After graduating highschool I started at the University of Leuven, studying Applied Economics.
 I realised this wasn't for me and after two years of failing classes I finally quit those studies for something more practical.
 I ended up studying Business Management with a specialization in Marketing at the University College Leuven, Belgium, where I just finished my second year of three.
 All that's left now in the third year of my Bachelors is a semester of studying abroad and my internship.
 On August 15th I am leaving for roughly 5 months to Finland, where I will be studying at the Lahti University of Applied Sciences.
 I have no doubt this will be an amazingly interesting and mind opening experience, getting to know new cultures, people and places.

 One of my first working experiences was working as a bartender in my flying club.
 As a 15-year-old boy who loves to spend his time at the airfield, there was no better summer job than being at the airfield en get paid for it.
 In those weekends and summers I got the responsibility to open and close the airfield bar, act as subsidiary airfield chief, sell fuel to visiting aircraft and other cool things.
 Even though it was just a summer job, it was my first work experience in aviation and I know it won't be my last.

 From 2014 till 2016 I worked voluntarily as an aviation journalist for Flightlevel.be, Belgium's largest aviation news website, where I wrote mostly about the newest developments in general and business aviation.
 Due to a lack of time and other projects I wanted to pursue, unfortunately I had to leave the Flightlevel team.